np3m/e4mma/README.md

 f_{npe\gamma} \equiv f_{np} + f_{e^-}+f_{e^+}+f_\gamma
 \end{equation}$$

 Using this formalism, the chemical potentials and entropy can be computed directly (eq.
-28-32 in [Du et al](https://arxiv.org/pdf/1802.09710)).
+28-32 in [Du et al. 2019](https://arxiv.org/pdf/1802.09710)).

 We enforce causality at high densities.

 ## Docker
-This code was originally described in [Du et al](https://arxiv.org/pdf/1802.09710).
+This code was originally described in [Du et al. 2019](https://arxiv.org/pdf/1802.09710) and improved upon [Du et al. 2022](https://arxiv.org/pdf/2107.06697) with nuclei.
 The source code is available on github.
 The installation of Boost, GSL (versions 1.16 and later), HDF5 (versions 1.8.14 and later), and a more current version of O2scl (version 0.928 or later) is required in order to compile the code to generate and analyze EOS tables.
 You do not need to compile the code to use the EOS tables - they can be read by any application which reads HDF5 files.
 The EoS tables are availlable to download at our [website](https://neutronstars.utk.edu/code/eos/download.html)

 ### Build the docker image
 To build the EOS code inside a docker container: